 6 Alarms and GPS Tracking: These go hand in hand with immobilisation, but the advancements in GPS technology warrant a separate section.
 Obviously alarming the vehicle where unwanted entry is notified either by sirens or notification to your phone is a great thing to have, particularly where you need to leave you vehicle unattended for long durations in less desirable locations.
 GPS tracking is an interesting one that has been around for some years but lately has become much more accessible to the masses.
 Do your research and ensure it’s exactly what you need though.
 The higher end systems will allow you to turn the vehicle off remotely, helping law enforcement locate the vehicle and the perpetrators of the theft.

 7. Dash Cam: A bit of an outsider and definitely not fool proof, but we’ve certainly noticed parked cars at night that have a red or blue flashing light emitting from the dashcam.
 Yes, a thief could pretty easily remove and destroy the camera if they really wanted to take the vehicle – I guess it’s a risk the thief would need to take.
 In the meantime, it may be a deterrent to amateurs.
+We recently tested a Uniden dashcam that had a mode that woke the dashcam up to record for a minute whenever a jolt or vibration was sense by the inbuilt gyrometer, such as someone trying to get in or remove an accessory.

 Unfortunately, sometimes despite all of your best efforts, the worst will happen.
 This is where having the right coverage is absolutely imperative.
 If your vehicle were to get stolen today, how much would your payout be?
 Would that payout be enough to rebuild?
 At Club 4X4 we offer a true agreed value which considers the value of your modifications and accessories.
 Give us a call on 1800 CLUB 4X4 or get a quote here.